Toyota AE86: Technicals

-The AE86 was available with a naturally aspirated 4A-GEU "blue top" 1587 cc inline-four engine, a DOHC four-valve-per-cylinder motor in Japan, which was also used in the first-generation MR2 G Limited (AW11), Corona GT (AT141), Celica 1600GT-R (AA63) and Carina 1600GTR (AA63) with a compression ratio of 9.4:1.
-It had a maximum groos output of 130 PS and 149 Nm of torque in standard form, The 4A-GEU engines used in the Japanese market AE86 were also equipped with Denso electronic port fuel injection, T-VIS variable intake geometry and manifold absolute pressure (MAP) sensor.
+The Japanese market AE86 was only available with a naturally aspirated 4A-GEU "blue top" 1587 cc inline-four engine, a DOHC four-valve-per-cylinder engine, which was also used in MR2 G Limited (AW11), Corona GT (AT141), Celica 1600GT-R (AA63) and Carina 1600GTR (AA63) with a compression ratio of 9.4:1.
+It had a maximum gross output of 130 PS and 149 Nm of torque in standard form, The 4A-GEU engines used in the Japanese market AE86 were also equipped with Denso electronic port fuel injection, T-VIS variable intake geometry and a manifold absolute pressure (MAP) sensor.

 In North America, a modified 4A-GEC engine was used to comply with California emissions regulations, which uses a mass air flow (MAF) sensor.
 Power was rated (SAE net) at 112 hp and 97-100 lbft of torque, while the lower SOHC 4A-C was rated at 70-74 hp and 85-86 lbft of torque.
-These North American specification engines were also available in Australia (4A-C only), Sweden, Switzerland and West Germany (4A-GEC only).
-However, these engines claimed higher outputs (DIN) at 116-120 PS and 140 Nm of torque for the 4A-GEC and 78 PS and 123 Nm of torque for the 4A-C. For the rest of the word (general specification), the regular 4A-GE and 4A were offered instead, the twincam engine was rated at 124 PS and 142 Nm of torque (DIN).
+These North American specification engines were also available in Australia (4A-C only), Sweden, Switzerland and West Germany (4A-GEC only, from 1985).
+However, these engines claimed higher outputs (DIN) at 116-120 PS and 140 Nm of torque for the 4A-GEC and 78 PS and 123 Nm of torque for the 4A-C. For the rest of the word, the regular 4A-GE (with a MAP sensor) and 4A engines without a catalytic converter were offered instead.
+In Europe and selected general markets (such as Singapore), the twincam engine has a compression ratio of 10.0:1, and is rated at 124 PS and 142 Nm of torque (DIN).

-The AE86 used ventilated disc brakes.
-The car was equipped with a MacPherson strut style independent suspension at the front and a four-link live axle with coil springs for the rear as well as stabilizer bars, front and rear, and an optional LSD.
+The AE86 used ventilated disc brakes for the twincam model, while the single cam featured a front solid disc and rear drum brakes.
+The car was equipped with a MacPherson strut style independent suspension at the front and a four-link live axle with coil springs for the rear as well as stabilizer bars, front and rear, and an optional LSD (twincam with manual only).
 Depending on the market, the AE86 came with a T50 5-speed manual gearbox and optional A42DL/A44DE 4-speed automatic.

 Models equipped with the 4A-GE engine received a 6.7 in T-series rear differential, while 3A-U (only offered on the AE85), 4A and 4A-C models received a smaller, weaker, 6.38 in S-series rear differential.

 One of the staff who was behind the car's engineering work was Nobuaki Katayama, who would later head the company's motorsport department and who would become chief engineer of the Altezza project a decade later.
 He has a photo of an AE86 hung in his office.